Getting Ready for Camp

 - Consider including pre-addressed, pre-posted envelopes for your child to encourage them to write letter home.

-- Stamps are available for purchase from the General Store
+- Stamps are available for purchase from the Camp Office.

 Sometimes, parents may get a letter that is sad or upsetting.
 Keep in mind that the letter was written a few days before you got it, usually during a settling-in period or during what your child perceives to be a difficult time.
 Most often the problem will have been resolved by the time you read the letter.
 However, if you notice a pattern or receive news that is worrisome, please contact the Camp and speak with one of the Directors.